CNH Tours - Cultural and Natural Heritage Tours Galapagos

 When is the best time of year to visit the Galapagos?

 …. it depends!
-If seeing the waved albatross in full courting behaviour is a must, then you'll have to go no earlier than late April and no later than mid-June (and make sure your ship itinerary takes you to the one spot in the islands where this can be seen!).
+If seeing the waved albatross in full courting and chick rearing behaviour is a must, then you'll have to go no earlier than late April and no later than October (and make sure your ship itinerary takes you to the one spot in the islands where this can be seen!).
 Or if you like to see baby sea lions, just born, then the months of November - December are ideal.
 You'll have a better chance to see giant tortoises in the wild if you go between January and May.
 Galapagos is a wonder all year long.
 There is always something happening, but the variety of criteria people consider when choosing a time of year makes it very difficult to identify a best time.
-Regarding environmental conditions, the seas tend to be warmer and calmer from January to May, coinciding with the hot and rainy season.
+Regarding environmental conditions, the seas are warmer and tend to be calmer from January to May, coinciding with the hot and rainy season, while temperatures are not so hot from August to November - the dry season.
+Some people are happier in the cooler season, avoiding what can be oppressive equatorial heat.
 See the FAQ on climate for more details.

 What is a typical day of sightseeing like on a Galapagos cruise?